andreistefanciprian/nodejs-simple-app/README.md

+## PART 1 - Build and Run application with Docker image and container

-# Prerequisites
+### Prerequisites

 Have account on hub.docker.com.
 We'll use this account later for pushing docker images to a docker registry.

-# PART 1 - Build and Run application with Docker image and container

 ### Build application image